cwcloudtech/faas-iot-demo/README.md

 * `+` plugged in pin 1 (`3.3V`)
 * `out` plugged in pin 11 (`#17`)
 * `-` plugged in pin 9 (`GND`)

+Note: this wiring is working also when you're using an ArgoOne case which is also using some other pins for its fan.

 ### Software